deafdudecomputers/PalWorldSaveTools/fix_host_save_readme.txt

 How to use my tool:

+***Before using my tool, make sure to disable private locks on "host" save.***
+***If using GamePass(Xbox Platform) saves, make sure to do this:***
+-Use the XPG save extractor and with the compressed save folder created, the 01.sav file in the Level folder.
+Use the convert.py from this tool to convert 01.sav to JSON.
+Then re-convert it back to a .sav file.
+Rename the new 01.sav Level.sav and profit.-

 Step 1:
 Navigate to: C:\Users\YOURUSERNAME\AppData\Local\Pal\Saved\SaveGames, then open the folder with your saves.
 For example, mine is: 76561198324966967.
 The full path looks like this: C:\Users\Administrator\AppData\Local\Pal\Saved\SaveGames\76561198324966967.